Understanding drought impacts and strategies: Orange growers in Vidarbha

 The study evaluated the perception of Vidarbha's orange growers regarding drought challenges and their mitigation and adaptation strategies.
 The findings are:

-Orange grower's perception of drought: Orange growers perceive droughts as a natural phenomenon resulting from weather changes, insufficient rainfall, lack of water availability for farming, and excessive temperature increase.
+Orange grower's perception of drought: Orange growers perceive droughts as a natural phenomenon resulting from weather changes, insufficient rainfall, lack of water availability for farming, and excessive temperature increases.
 Most growers believe that droughts significantly reduce their household income.
 While a majority of growers are aware of forthcoming weather changes and droughts, they are generally unprepared to manage their effects, leading to various impacts such as fungi attack, rotting of oranges, crop failure, or loss of yield and income.

 Analysis of adaptation strategies